The Blockhouse: Production

+Development

 Edgar Bronfman Jnr, when only a teenager, was working on one of his father's films in London while on summer vacation.
 He came across a script called The Blockhouse by John Gould and Clive Rees.
-In the summer of 1972 Bronfman and Anthony Rufus-Isaacs combined to produce the film, which was shot in Guernsey (Channel Islands), under the direction of Rees.
+In the summer of 1972 Bronfman and Anthony Rufus-Isaacs combined to produce the film.

+"I've fallen in love with producing" said Bronfman "and I plan to make it my life's work."

+Rufus-Isaacs himself denies that Bronfman made any substantive contribution to the movie, stating: “My supposed co-producer, Edgar Bronfman Jr., was a goofy 17-year-old American high-school kid, with braces on his teeth and big round glasses.
+He tagged along every day in a tie-dyed denim suit, without adding any value.”

+Per Rufus-Isaacs, Bronfman’s involvement in the movie was only arranged as an attempt to obtain funding from his father, “the immensely rich Edgar Bronfman Sr., who owned the Seagram Company,” though no such funding would ever be forthcoming.

+Filming

+The film was shot entirely on the isle of Guernsey in the Channel Islands.
 Filming took place in June 1972.

-"I've fallen in love with producing" said Bronfman "and I plan to make it my life's work."

 "It's a film for the connoisseurs of cinema," said Sellers.
 "It's a very heavy movie.
 It could easily put you on a downer...
 Clive Rees, who directed it, is brilliant, every bit as good as Stanley Kubrick.

 Release

 The film was shown at the Berlin Film Festival but was never given a general release in Britain.
-Hemdale recut the film adding footage to show time passing, and putting in a new ending where the two lead characters survived.
-(In real life the two survivors died almost immediately after being released.)
+Hemdale Film Corporation recut the film adding footage to show time passing, and putting in a new ending where the two lead characters survived.
 Cannon Films initially acquired U.S. theatrical rights, and gave it a limited release beginning in January 1974.

+Home media

 The film was initially released on DVD by MGM in 2005, and later re-released on Blu-ray by Powerhouse Films in January 2022.